-Your legal HPOA, which can be a separate document from your living will, assigns only healthcare decisions to your named agent.
-While it is not the same as your financial power of attorney, you could choose the same capable, trusted individual to serve in both instances.
+Your legal HPOA, which can be separate from your living will, assigns only healthcare decisions to your named agent.
+While it is not the same as your financial power of attorney, you could choose the same capable, trusted individual for both responsibilities.

-Although different advance directive forms may contain slightly different questions and formats, in general the document explains what treatments you want and don't want to achieve the quality of life that is important to you.
+Although different advance directive forms may contain slightly different questions and formats, in general the document explains what treatments you want and don't want, such as surgery, medicine, intravenous (IV) fluids, a feeding tube, kidney dialysis, mechanical ventilation and CPR.
 This becomes an important guide for your healthcare proxy and medical team, who are obligated to follow it when you are near the end of your life and unable to speak for yourself.

 You can change any part of your advance directive at any time while you are still able to communicate.
 In fact, you should review it every year or so and update it whenever your health or other circumstances change.

 How can I participate in advance care planning (ACP) and make sure my documents reflect my choices?

 - Attend a community ACP presentation or My Wishes Workshop® offered by Looking Ahead for guidance in weighing your options and completing your advance directive

 - Open a discussion of treatment and care options with your physician

 - If you have already completed an advance directive, review it now.
 Make sure it still reflects your wishes.

 - Discuss you choices with your family, healthcare agents and healthcare providers and provide them and your hospital with copies of your advance directive.